zcutlip/pyonepassword/README.md

 - This has been lightly tested, and only on my Mac.
 I don't know if it works on other systems.
 - This has been tested with `op` version 0.5.6.
 - You need the `op` 1Password command-line tool.
-You on a Mac with homebrew, you can do `brew install 1password-cli`.
+On a Mac with homebrew, you can do `brew install 1password-cli`.

 ## TODO